 • live birth;

-• the body is covered with hair, sweat and sebaceous glands, horn formations are developed;
+• the body is covered with hair, sweat and sebaceous glands, and horny formations are developed;

 • the skull has a zygomatic arch;